Easy Yeast Roll Recipe

 Instructions

-- Once the yeast is proofed, stir together the melted butter, eggs, and salt in a medium size bowl.
-Add the flour and proofed yeast mixture and stir until a soft dough forms.6 Tablespoons (85g) unsalted butter, 2 large eggs, 1 and ¼ teaspoon salt, 4 and ½ cups (540g) all-purpose flour
+- Once the yeast is proofed, add the melted butter, eggs, and salt, then whisk together.6 Tablespoons (85g) unsalted butter, 2 large eggs, 1 and ¼ teaspoon salt

-- After dough has risen, punch down the dough to deflate, then turn dough out onto a lightly floured surface.
+- After the dough has risen, punch down the dough to deflate, then turn dough out onto a lightly floured surface.
 Pat the dough into a 12" long rectangle or log, then cut into 12 equal pieces.

 - Spray a 9" x 13" baking dish with nonstick spray.
 Set aside.